ggioffreda/git/README.md

 Usage
 -----

-The list of shortcut and self-explanatory methods implemented:
+The list of shortcut and self-explanatory methods implemented for *Git*:

  * **init**, initializes the Git repository if not already initialized;
  * **config**, sets or requests a configuration variable, when getting it you need to call the **output** method afterward to get the value;